MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 - **Return type**

   The data type returned by the method.
-Use `HRESULT` interface types because it's the standard way to return error codes.
+The standard way to return error codes from methods defined in an interface is with a `HRESULT`.

   |Interface type|Description|
   |--------------------|-----------------|